 Foster Farms Poultry Education and Research Facility

 It has four separate water treatment valves and injectors, four separate feed tanks, and four separate sets of feed hoppers and feed lines.
-There are 2, 36”, and 10 48” fans in the facility, as well as 8 overhead stir fans.
+There are two 36” and ten 48” fans in the facility, as well as eight overhead stir fans.
 This house also contains a floor scale in each of the four sections that records bird weight, and archives it via the Chore-Time 2 Controller.